By TFM Editors

 Wall Coverings/Panel Fabrics/Textiles

-For some of the world’s most recognizable buildings, LLumar window film has been proven to deliver annual energy savings of up to 15% and to reduce carbon emissions.
-LLumar films improve the performance of existing glazing systems to reduce excessive solar heat gain, elevate the efficiency of air conditioning systems, and lower energy costs for less than the cost of glass replacement.
-Learn more about savings by taking the One Minute Challenge from LLumar.
+For some of the world’s most recognized buildings, Vista window film has been proven to deliver annual energy savings of up to 15% and to reduce carbon emissions.
+Vista films improve the performance of existing glazing systems to reduce excessive solar heat gain—elevating the efficiency of air conditioning and lowering energy costs at a fraction of the cost of glass replacement.
+Facility managers can learn more about the savings Vista can provide by taking the One Minute Challenge on the company’s Web site.

 Other posts by